 For those of you thinking about hiring a lot of care during the fourth trimester, I would actively save up the estimated cost so you can pay for the care in cash.
 Do not go into debt to pay for care.
 Instead, reduce the amount of care in order to live within your financial means.

 To determine how much you can comfortably afford to spend on fourth trimester care, I would take your annual household income and multiply it by 10% – 15%.
 In this family's case, they need to earn at least $293,000 – $440,000 in annual household income to afford its $44,000, 3-month cost.

-All I know for certain is that this is one instance where money can buy happiness, or at least less misery!
+All I know for certain is that fourth trimester childcare is one instance where money can buy happiness.
+Or, at least less misery!

 Readers with multiple children: How did you manage to care for your children during the fourth trimester?
-How much help did you hire?
+What was the cost of fourth trimester childcare?
 What did you do if you had no grandparents or other family to help out?
-If you didn’t hire help, do you regret not doing so?
+If you didn't hire help, do you regret not doing so?
 How common is revisionist history where we forget our pain and suffering?